aws-samples/cases-with-contact-lens-genai-summary/README.md

 1. Download the content in the "source-code" [here](source-code/). folder.
 2. Run "npm install"
-3. Zip the contents of source-code folder after step 2 and name the zip source-code.zip
+3. Zip the contents of source-code folder with name source-code.zip
-4. Create a S3 solution bucket in your AWS account.
+4. Create a new S3 solution bucket in your AWS account.
-5. Upload the source-code zip file (step 3) into S3 Bucket created in step 4.
+5. Upload the source-code zip file (step 3) into S3 Bucket (step 4).
 6. Run the CFT located [here](cft/cases-with-contact-lens-genai-summary-cft.yaml).
 7. Following parameters needed for the CFT:
     1. ConnectContactLensS3Bucket: Copy the Data storage S3 bucket from the Amazon Connect instance.
     2. CasesDomainId: Copy the case domain ID from the Amazon Connect instance.
-    3. SolutionSourceBucket: Solution bucket created in step 2
+    3. SolutionSourceBucket: Solution bucket name created in step 4

 ![CloudFormation Template Screenshot](images/cft-screenshot2.png?raw=true)